 How to Extend the Life of Your Mattress

 If you get the recommended eight hours of sleep each night, you spend a third of your life in bed.
 That puts a great deal of stress on your mattress.
 Most mattresses can accommodate daily use for around eight years before showing significant signs of wear and tear, but you can get a mattress that will last longer.
-For instance, The Lull Mattress is backed by a 10-year warranty, and it often lasts much longer.
+For instance, Lull mattresses are backed by a Lifetime Warranty, and it often lasts much longer.

 investment designed to last.

 Using a waterproof mattress protector, such as The Lull Mattress Protector, is the easiest way to extend the life of your mattress.
 Mattress protectors protect the mattress from spills, sweat, and stains, keeping your mattress clean for years.

 Without a mattress protector, your mattress could harbor dust mites, mold, and mildew.
 This easy solution will increase your mattress lifespan by years, not to mention potentially protect your health.